vanesascode/landing-page-javascript-modals-forms-vercel/README.md

 </form>
 ```

-The first time you use it, it will send you an email to activate the form and will give you a random-like string to replace your naked email address in the action attribute of your form
+The first time you use it, it will send you an email to activate the form and will give you a random-like string to replace your naked email address in the action attribute of your form.

 ## Deployment

 - [x] Create an account in [Vercel.com](https://vercel.com)
-- [x] Install the Now package, globally: `npm install now -g`
+- [x] Install the Now package in the terminal, globally: `npm install now -g`

 ### to create your account